nceglia/genevector/README.md

 ```

 Software has been tested on Macbook (M1 Pro/M1/Intel)
+Install time: < 5 min (dependent on Torch).

 ### Example Tutorial

 PBMC workflow with identification of interferon stimulated metagene and cell type annotation is available in /example.
+Runtime: ~2 min for data loading and ~5 min for training (Macbook M1 Pro)

 ### Basics